Erigeron annuus (L.) Pers.

 Bloom Time: Spring through fall

-Erigeron annuus is an annual or biennial, herbaceous plant up to 5 feet (1.5 m) tall, with alternate, simple leaves and green, sparsely hairy stems.
+Erigeron annuus is an annual or biennial herbaceous plant with simple, alternate leaves and sparsely hairy green stems.
+It grows up to 5 feet (1.5 m) tall.
 Leaves are numerous and large relative to other species of Erigeron, with lower leaves, especially basal leaves, coarsely toothed or cleft.
-Upper leaves are sometimes toothed, but may have a few coarse teeth towards the outer tips.
-The flower heads are white with yellow centers, with rays that are white to pale lavender, borne spring through fall.
+Upper leaves are sometimes toothed but may have a few coarse teeth towards the outer tips.
+Flower heads are white with yellow centers, with white to pale lavender rays.
+They appear from spring through fall.

 It is grown as an annual plant, so it has no USDA hardiness zone.